• Skip to main content

 Filled flour tortillas in a baking dish.

 1. Melt the butter in a medium-size skillet or saucepan over medium heat to make the sour cream enchilada sauce.
-Add the flour, salt, and pepper and whisk to combine.
-Stir and cook for one to two minutes or until the mixture is bubbly and just starting to change color.
+Add the flour, salt, and pepper, and whisk to combine.
+Stir and cook for 1 to 2 minutes, or until the mixture is bubbly and just beginning to change color.

 Cooking butter and flour in a skillet.